crotwell/TauP/src/doc/sphinx/source/calculations.rst

   allow feedback from the community, but testing of their correctness is ongoing.

-TauP can calculate an amplitude factor estimate for some simple phases, as long as the phase path is simple turning or reflection, but not for head or diffracted phases.
+TauP can calculate an amplitude and complex phase factor estimate for some simple phases, as long as the phase path is simple turning or reflection, but not for head or diffracted phases.
 The amplitude factor, given for both the P-Sv and Sh systems is the product of multiple factors.
 For details, see :cite:t:`fmgs`